Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicity: Conclusion

 \section{Conclusion}

 In this paper, we have shown that unaware models, which omit a protected attribute, can significantly reduce disparate impact across groups defined by that attribute while maintaining accuracy.
-Our theoretically and empirical analysis suggests that this effect is common, particularly on tabular data.
+Our theoretically and empirical analysis suggests that this effect is common, at least on tabular data.
 Our findings urge caution when using logistic regression, as it can produce unintended disparities.
-Note that our analyses do not suggest that LR or protected attributes should never be used, nor that FtU is sufficient for ensuring fair algorithmic decision-making.
-Rather, they underscore the need for critical evaluation of algorithmic choices as part of the broader deployment pipeline of machine learning models \cite{black2024}.
+Note that our analyses do not suggest that LR or protected attributes should never be used (although there can be legal constraints), nor that FtU is sufficient for ensuring fair algorithmic decision-making.
+Indeed, we did not compare FtU to fairness interventions, such as threshold adjustments, precisely because our point is less about achieving SOTA results than about demonstrating the importance of more basic modelling choices (even though such a comparison may be of interest for the intervention perspective).
+In this sense, our results underscore the need for critical evaluation of algorithmic choices as part of the broader deployment pipeline of machine learning models \cite{black2024}.
 More generally, our results challenge the notion of a strict fairness-accuracy trade-off, which has been theoretically suggested based on true distributions and Bayes-optimal predictors \cite{corbett2017,menon2018}.
 We argue that the relevance of such theoretical claims to real-world applications should be scrutinised, given the potential dangers of uncritically applying idealised assumptions to real-world problems with consequential impact on people's lives \cite{holtgen2024position}.

-We hope that our work serves as a stepping stone toward more informed and equitable decision-making in algorithmic systems.
-In future work, we plan to investigate how these insights can be applied to other model types and datasets.